 Introduction

-Usually, lot of communication happens by means of diagrams.
-Mathematical Diagram Understanding is a complex challenge in the computer field.
-In mathematics there are variety of well-defined diagrams are used to represent information such as coordinate graphs, geometrical drawings, charts and Venn/ Euler diagrams.
-Diagram understanding is an important part of various fields such as image database systems, educational diagram grading systems …etc. Significant research has been done to understand mathematical diagrams in few domains such as coordinate graphs as well as charts (bar chats, pie charts).
-But there are no any significant research done to interpret Venn diagrams.
+Diagrams is a very important communication medium.
+This is especially the case with Mathematical diagrams.
+Although humans can easily interpret these diagrams, mathematical diagram Understanding is a complex challenge in the computer field.
+Diagram understanding is an important part of various fields such as image database systems, educational diagram grading systems.

-Normally those diagrams exist in two major formats, printed format and electronic format as images.
-Also in images there are two major types; raster images called as pixel images and vector images where images is described using primitive graphical objects such as lines, curves, circles …etc. Lot of research has been done for converting printed diagrams to electronic format.
-We don’t address the conversion to the vector format of an image since conversion between raster and vector format is also a well identified resolved problem.
-We address the problem of understanding Venn or Euler diagram from vector image.

-Diagram processing is major part of systems which accepts diagrams as inputs such as automatic grading systems and image databases.
 Significant research has been done to understand mathematical diagrams in few domains such as coordinate graphs as well as charts (bar chats, pie charts).
-But we are not aware of any research done to interpret Venn diagrams.
+But there is no significant research done to interpret Venn diagrams.

+We address the problem of computer understanding of Venn and Euler diagram that are available as vector images.

-Venn Diagrams has been developed by the John Venn (1843 - 1923) and became a common representation tool in proportional logic and related branches of mathematics such as Boolean Algebra [7].
-Venn diagrams are specialized instance of a more general notation for representing relationship among set of classes of concepts which Leonard Euler developed in 18th century.
-Venn diagrams can be described as diagrams which representing pictorially relations among sets.
-Venn diagrams has been used in variety of educational contexts, usually in education.
+Venn Diagrams have been developed by John Venn (1843 - 1923) and is a common representation tool in proportional logic and related branches of mathematics such as Boolean Algebra [7].
+Venn diagrams are a specialized instance of a more general notation for representing relationship among a set of classes of concepts referred to as Euler diagrams.
+Venn diagrams can be described as diagrams that represent pictorial relations among sets.
+Venn diagrams have been used in a variety of educational contexts, usually in education.

-Definition of Venn and Euler diagrams are varies throughout the literature [20].
+Definition of Venn and Euler diagrams varies throughout the literature [20].
 Generally, Venn and Euler diagrams can be defined as a finite set of labelled, closed curves.
 The closed curves in the diagram partition the plane into minimal regions, where each minimal region is a connected component of the plane inside a set of curves [20].
-While Venn diagrams contains all the minimal regions, Euler diagrams omit the empty minimal regions.
+While a Venn diagram contains all the minimal regions, Euler diagrams omit the empty minimal regions.
 Normally 2 and 3 sets of Venn and Euler diagrams are being used in most of educational context.
-Representation up to 6 sets are less complex in the graphical representation.
-Fig. 1 Shows a Venn diagram and relevant Euler diagram of 2 sets which has an empty set of A∩Bc.
+Representation up to 6 sets is less complex in the graphical representation.
+Fig. 1 Shows a Venn diagram and relevant Euler diagram of 2 sets that has an empty set of A∩Bc.

-In vector representation of an image, use polygons to represent an image [21].
-Vector graphics based on vectors defined on an x-y axes on a plane.
+In vector representation of an image, polygons are used to represent an image [21].
+Vector graphics based on vectors are defined on x-y axes on a plane.
 Vector graphics are the main media of information graphics.
 Since the W3C standard of vector graphics is SVG, we accepted the input as SVG images.
 SVG has a XML structure, capable of supporting any Venn diagram representation and supports all major browsers, supports mobile devices and scalable.